-For example, while Vietnam is a relatively small country in terms of land area, it is the fifth largest rice growing country, so it would be exaggerated to a much greater relative size in a cartogram.
+For example, while Vietnam is a relatively small country in terms of land area, it is the 5th largest rice growing country, so it would be exaggerated to a much greater relative size.
 The United States of America, which actually has a much larger land mass than Vietnam, is the 10th largest rice producer, so would appear much smaller than actual size on a cartogram.